-When making exposures in tropical countries, follow the exposure guide on page 26 if the scenes contain trees and resemble in character land-scapes of the temperate zone.
-If the subjects are in sandy deserts or if there is not a predominance of heavy shadows, use the next smaller diaphragm opening.
+When making exposures in tropical countries, follow the guide on page 28 using the April to September exposures, if the scenes contain trees and resemble in character landscapes of the temperate zone.
+If the subjects are in sandy deserts or if there is not a predominance of heavy shadows, use the next smaller diaphragm opening than the one specified in the table.
 This, of course, cannot apply to distant subjects in very bright sunlight; such subjects require the smallest stop, f.16.